-Flash Point: The point at which ignition may occur.
-See flash point discussion in Section 7.1.8.
+Flash Point: The flash point is the point at which ignition may occur.
+See flash point discussion in Section 8.1.8.
 The point shown may be either the open or closed cup flash point.

 Boiling Point: At the boiling point of the fluid the temperature stability is difficult to maintain.
-Fuming is excessive.
+Furning is excessive.
 Excessive amounts of heater power may be required because of the heat of vaporization.

-Decomposition: All high temperature fluids may be reach a temperature point at which decomposition of some form will begin.
+Decomposition: All high temperature fluids may reach a temperature point at which decomposition of some form will begin.
 While it always begins slowly at some lower temperature, the rate can increase to the point of danger or impracticality at a higher temperature.

-7.2 Stirring
+8.2 Stirring